William Rhett

-Colonel William Rhett (4 September 1666 – 12 January 1723) was a British-born plantation owner in the Province of Carolina in the late 17th and early 18th centuries.
-He arrived in America in 1694, accompanied by his wife Sarah.
-Rhett quickly became a prominent rice farmer and member of the South Carolina Assembly.
+Colonel William Rhett (4 September 1666 – 12 January 1723) was an English-born planter, politician and military officer who moved to the Carolinas, where he spent the majority of his life.
+Born in London, Rhett emigrated to North America in 1694, accompanied by his wife Sarah.
+He gradually acquired ownership over several slave plantations which specialized in producing rice.
+Rhett also sat in the South Carolina General Assembly and served in the colonial militia; in 1718, he commanded two chartered sloops and defeated the Barbadian pirate Stede Bonnet in the Battle of Cape Fear River.

 Career

-Rhett was colonel of the Provincial militia, receiver-general of the Lords Proprietors of Carolina, surveyor, and comptroller of customs for Carolina and the Bahama Islands.
+Rhett was a colonel in the colonial militia, receiver-general of the Lords Proprietors of Carolina, surveyor, and comptroller of customs for Carolina and the Bahama Islands.
 He was also an active merchant captain, sailing the vessel Providence between the Carolinas and the Bahamas.
 In April 1699 the Providence was attacked by Dutch pirate Hendrick van Hoven (alias Captain Hyne or Hind):

 about the latter end of April last, one Capt.
 Hind, a notorious pirate and sea-rover, having lately got into a brigantine with a mixt company of Dutch, French and other people, came up with an English-built ship mounted with two and twenty guns called the Providence galley, under the command of Capt.
 William Rhett of Carolina, who made a very generous defence, but was outdone and taken by the said Pirate.